k8s-ho/k8s_Kubernetes/Tools/containerTools/layerSummary/README.md

 # layerSummary.sh

-This is a tool that allows you to briefly check the files, paths, and low-level information of containers and images related to the container layer :)
+This is a tool that allows you to briefly check the files, paths, and low-level information of containers and images related to the container layer.
+Docker-related layers and file paths are confusing, so I made it to make it easier to see :)

 ---